Major one week stage races (cycling)

 In road bicycle racing, the major one-week stage races or big seven stage races are a group of seven elite men's stage races held as part of the UCI WorldTour: Paris–Nice, Tirreno–Adriatico, Volta a Catalunya, Tour of the Basque Country, Tour de Romandie, Tour Auvergne-Rhône-Alpes and Tour de Suisse.
 All the races are held in the spring between March and June (with Paris–Nice and Tirreno–Adriatico held simultaneously) and include between 6 and 8 stages.
 The races are grouped together due to their historic prestige and strength of competition, although they exist a tier below the Grand Tours in prominence and UCI ranking points.

 Sean Kelly won a record 14 majors from 1982 to 1990.
-Primož Roglič is second with 11 wins, and is the only rider to win six different major one-week races (only missing the Tour de Suisse).
-Eddy Merckx and Richie Porte are second with five different wins (both missing Tirreno–Adriatico and Tour of the Basque Country).
-In 2025, João Almeida became the most recent cyclist to win three major races in a single season.
+Primož Roglič is second with 11 wins, and is one of two riders to win six different major one-week races alongside Tadej Pogačar.
+Eddy Merckx, Richie Porte and Jonas Vingegaard are third with five different wins.

+In 2025, João Almeida became the most recent cyclist to win three major races in a single season (fourth in history with this achievement).